Tag Archives: New Hampshire

 Supreme Court Strikes Down Vermont Prescriber Privacy Law

 On June 23, 2011, in a 6-3 decision, the United States Supreme Court ruled in IMS Health Inc. v.
-Sorrell that a Vermont law prohibiting the sale of prescriber-identifiable data to drug companies was an unconstitutional violation of the First Amendment right to free speech.
-Thomas Julin, a partner at Hunton & Williams LLP, represented IMS Health in this case.
-The Supreme Court’s ruling affirmed the holding of the U.S. Court of Appeals for the Second Circuit, resolving a split with the First Circuit (which upheld a similar law in New Hampshire), and likely preventing the enactment of similar restrictive laws across the country.
+Sorrell that a Vermont law that prohibited the sale of prescriber-identifiable data to drug companies was an unconstitutional violation of the First Amendment right to free speech.

 Supreme Court Hears Oral Argument in Sorrell v.
 IMS Health